Jean's Bible Study Topics of the New Testament

 Mk 8,35-38

-· (55k) Paradox Ø Gain the world to lose your soul Ø He who saves his life shall lose it -- This is one of Jesus' notoriously baleful descriptions of the nature and condition of the world in which we live.
-We see it as a hostile environment but also as home, and so often give it more credence than it deserves.
+(55k) Paradox >> Gain the world to lose your soul >> He who saves his life shall lose it -- This is one of Jesus' notoriously baleful descriptions of the nature and condition of the world.
+We see it as a hostile environment but also as home, and so give it more credence than it deserves.
 These verses resemble His statement about money in Mat 6-24, "No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon."
 These verses, however, use stronger language, warning us that not only can we lose our soul by seeking the riches of the world, but we can lose it simply by believing in the world, and reveling in its wholesale rejection of God.
-In the process of seeking the favor of this world that is antipodal to everything God represents it is hopeless to juggle that with a genuine relationship with Christ.
-God considers it idolatry, calling us adulteresses in Jm 4-4.
-There is something inherently evil about wanting to integrate and identify with a system that hates its own creator.
+In the process of seeking the favor of this world that is antipodal to everything God represents, it is hopeless to juggle with that and a genuine relationship with Christ, who considers it idolatry, calling us adulteresses in Jm 4-4.
+There is something inherently evil about wanting to identify with a system that hates its creator.

 Mk 8-36,37